-Annexation of adjacent undeveloped land is limited because the City is landlocked by Logan City to the West, North and East; Providence City borders River Heights to the South.
+Annexation of adjacent undeveloped land is limited because the city is landlocked by Logan City to the west, north and east; Providence City borders River Heights to the South.
 Most open land in River Heights has been built upon and developed into single family residential (R-1) zones.
 Although approximately 132 acres remain undeveloped, most of this land exists in small non-contiguous lots within existing residential zones.
-However, the City will strive to ensure that existing supplies of moderate-income housing exportunities are preserved and that as the community grows, there is the appropriate level of housing options to meet the need of future residents.
+However, the city will strive to ensure that existing supply of moderate-income housing is preserved and that as the community grows, there is the appropriate level of housing options to meet the need of future residents.